390Alen/Everest-app-IOS/README.md

 # Everest-app-IOS
 This project is designed to help users manage their work and rest cycles efficiently.
-It likely functions as a Pomodoro-style productivity tool that alternates between focused work sessions and short or long breaks.
+It similar functions as a Pomodoro-style productivity tool that alternates between focused work sessions and short or long breaks.
 Features
 	•	Customizable work and rest intervals
 	•	Notifications or alarms to indicate phase transitions